vedran-/HomeMusicAssistant/docs/GRADUAL_VOLUME_FEATURE.md

 # Gradually change to 80% over 3 seconds
 SetSystemVolume(80, duration=3.0, steps=30)

-# Using the convenience function
+# Quick transition with default steps
-SetSystemVolumeGradual(60, duration=2.0)
+SetSystemVolume(60, duration=2.0)

-# Cancel any active transition
+# Starting a new transition automatically cancels any previous one
-CancelVolumeTransition()
+SetSystemVolume(50, duration=1.0)  # This cancels the previous transition
 ```

 ## Implementation Details